 - Evening reception at private palace garden by landscaping and garden design studio Urquijo-Kastner, Toledo

 Today we drive north, through the Sierra Morena, into the vast, arid plain of La Mancha, famed for its association with Don Quixote, and for its dry wine and Manchego cheese.
+After stopping in Almagro for lunch and a short visit to the Corral de Comedias, a 17th-century theatre, we travel to Toledo via Consuegra and its iconic windmills.
 Toledo, located on a promontory created by a bend in the River Tagus or Tajo, is another Spanish city with a multi-layered past.
 Inhabited at least from Roman times onwards, Toledo (Toletum) was a provincial town until the Visigothic period when it became an important ecclesiastical centre, and in the mid-6th century AD, the Visigothic capital.
 Visigothic Toledo was dominated by its castle, and although it is long gone, the Alcázar, its successor, stands on its original site.